A Mighty Girl's top picks of the best new books for children and teens about incredible women from around the world.

 When young Rosita and her mother move from Puerto Rico to New York, she faces bullying for everything about her, from the color of her skin to her accent.
 She perfected her English just so she could talk back to the bullies — and she put the same determination into learning to sing and dance.
 On stage, she lit up the room, but as she fought for a Hollywood career, she faced stereotyping over and over.
 And then, one day, a strong, inspiring Puerto Rican role appeared: Anita in West Side Story.
 Rosita — now known as Rita Morena — soared in the role, and became the first Latinx person ever to win an Oscar.
 This gorgeous and inspiring picture book about the trailblazing entertainer is a tribute to the power of dreams.

 World-record-holding rock climber Ashima Shiraishi provides a lesson in perseverance and resilience, straight from the rock face!
 In rock climbing, a boulder is called a "problem," and just like any other problem, it can seem "tremendously endless" when you're looking up at it.
-As the illustrations depict 13-year-old Ashima tackling a challenging rock face — complete with a boldly depicted, breathless fall — she talks about how you can overcome these obstacles, including with help from your family's inspiration.
+As the illustrations depict 13-year-old Ashima tackling a challenging rock face — complete with a boldly depicted, breathless fall — she talks about how you can overcome these obstacles, especially with help from your family.
 And when she makes it to the top of her problem, Ashima reminds young readers that achieving your goal is the best feeling in the world.
 This inspiring picture book includes back matter about Ashima's groundbreaking climbing career.

 When Betty Robinson was spotted running for a train, she was invited to join a high school boys' track team — and proved she had the speed to succeed.
 At only 16, she ran in the 1928 Olympics, the first one that allowed women to compete in track and field, and she won gold, become famous around the world.
 She set her sights on more records... but when her biplane crashed, leaving her severely injured, she was told she'd never run again.
 Robinson refused to give up, though, and relearned how to stand, walk, and run — and won another gold in the 1936 Olympic Games.
 This inspirational biography celebrates the unbeatable spirit of this pioneering champion who knew that "All that matters is the runner and the track."